jamesbuckett/ckad-tips/01-ckad-approach.md

 - 4. If you cannot satisfy the entire question from the command line output the file for editing

   - `--dry-run=client -o yaml > <my-file>.yml`
-  - When you create the YAML file name the file after the Question you are working on to aid in linking questions and YAML files for later review
+  - When you create the YAML file, name the file after the question you are working on to aid in linking questions and YAML files for later review

 - 5. Use the [bookmarks](https://github.com/jamesbuckett/ckad-bookmarks) to obtain a snippet of code that aids in solving the question